Judge Dredd (1991 video game): Development and release

 In 1989, Virgin Mastertronic acquired the licence to publish a video game based on the Judge Dredd character.
 The game was developed by Random Access, the programming team for The Sales Curve.
 Simon Pick was the project manager.
 Pick had finished work on the Commodore 64 (C64) version of Shinobi, and he "had the vague idea that we'd just make a similar game, but styled to the Dredd universe.
 That seemed like a good idea until someone noted that Judge Dredd never jumped, at which point we should have given up on the idea of making it a platform game."
 The development team proceeded with the idea and created mockups, but was unable to make them work in the game because of technical reasons.
-Ultimately, the team implemented orthographic projection designs into the game.
-Judge Dredd was released in Europe in 1990, for Amiga, Atari ST, C64, and ZX Spectrum.
+Ultimately, the team implemented orthographic projection designs into the game, but the release of the game was delayed until early 1991.
+Judge Dredd was released in Europe for the Amiga, Atari ST, C64, and ZX Spectrum.
 A version was also created for the Amstrad CPC.
 Reviews were published for the ZX Spectrum and CPC versions, but both were once believed to be unreleased.
 A copy of the ZX Spectrum version eventually surfaced on eBay in the mid 2010s.